mterzin/IMOS_GBR_MGD_read-centric_analysis/README.md

+# This repository contains the code and data associated with the paper:
-# Seawater Microbes in Reef Monitoring: Gene Content is a Strong Predictor of Water Chemistry Across the Great Barrier Reef
+## Seawater Microbes in Reef Monitoring: Gene Content is a Strong Predictor of Water Chemistry Across the Great Barrier Reef

-## Authors and Affiliations
+### Authors and Affiliations

 - **Marko Terzin**
   Australian Institute of Marine Science, PMB no3 Townsville MC, Townsville QLD 4810